 Hopefully we are now at the low point.

 Travis Timmons: Jon, I wish you fußballing courage and good-cheer.
 Spring is here!
 Blooms.
 Birds.
 Bees.
 Baseball.
 And more Bundesliga 2 for der Club, eh?

 It will get better.
 It always does for Nürnberg.
 Eventually.

 Jon, you’ve been too kind to spend your time sharing words on what’s been a mostly flat and unsatisfying season for FCN.
 Share your words any time!
 Up here in the top flight, we miss der Club.
 Perhaps we can work out a 2-for-1 special?
 You know, swapping VfB and HSV for Nürnberg.
 I’d take this deal any day.

 Travis serves as an editor and regular columnist here.
-He writes for Howler magazine's website.
+He writes for Howler magazine's website, as well as The Short Pass where he covers the USL and other topics.
 Born and groomed in Santa Fe, New Mexico, Travis is a college English instructor in Pittsburgh.
-Coffee, books, and coaching the U8s are his passions.
+Coffee, books, and sports are his passions.
 His writing has also appeared in Bloomberg Sports, the Good Man Project, and his former blog, Sportisourstory.tumblr.com, and elsewhere.
 He tweets at @tptimmons.
 Heja BVB!